OctopusDeploy/docs/docs/deployments/patterns/rollbacks/tomcat/index.md

 Rolling back the database is out of scope for this guide.
 This [article](https://octopus.com/blog/database-rollbacks-pitfalls) describes reasons and scenarios in which rolling back a database could result in data loss or incorrect data.
 This guide assumes that there are not database changes or the changes are backwards compatible.

 ## Parallel deployments in Apache Tomcat
 In Tomcat v7, Apache included the ability to do [parallel deployments](https://tomcat.apache.org/tomcat-9.0-doc/config/context.html#Parallel_deployment) which allows you to deploy multiple versions of the same application to a Tomcat server.
-When a version number is provided, Tomcat combines it with the context path to rename the `.war` to `<contextpath>##<version>.war`.
-Once the new version is in a running state, Tomcat will redirect new sessions to the new version of the application allowing existing sessions to expire and flow to the new version.
+If a version number is provided during deployment, Tomcat will combine it with the context path to rename the `.war` to `<contextpath>##<version>.war`.
+Once the new version is in a running state, Tomcat will redirect new sessions to the new version of the application.
+Existing sessions will continue against the old version until they expire.
 This functionality is ideally suited for supporting rollback scenarios when deploying to Tomcat.

 :::warning
 The rollback strategy described in this guide will not work if the [undeployOldVersions](https://tomcat.apache.org/tomcat-9.0-doc/config/host.html) feature is enabled on Tomcat.